 Assisting hurricane survivors with safe drinking water, sanitation, and hygiene to prevent diseases like cholera from spreading is one way your donations can help.
 Hurricane Irma wreaked havoc on the Dominican Republic, Haiti, and other Caribbean countries with flooding and powerful winds.

 Thousands of people have been displaced, and many lack access to safe drinking water and basic sanitation.
 Donate to assist in meeting the most pressing needs.
-The cash set aside for Hurricane Irma will be used entirely to aid relief and recovery activities in the impacted areas.
+The cash for Hurricane Irma will be used entirely to aid relief and recovery activities in the impacted areas.

 Availability Of Blood